 Ice Hockey NSW presents three awards annually in each division, recognising players' individual contributions to the Winter League.
 Players must be of good standing to be eligible to receive an award.
 Players who have been issued a suspension by the Tribunal are not in good standing.
 This does not include automatic game suspensions or suspended rulings from the Tribunal.
 Players and goalies must also meet the minimum games for finals to be eligible.
-The following awards are presented annually in all divisions except 9U, 11U and 13U (usually at the AGM):
+The following awards are presented annually in all divisions except 9U.

-- Highest Point Scorer (not awarded in junior grades for 2024)
+- Highest Point Scorer (not awarded in junior grades for 2025)

 - Best Goalkeeper

 - Most Valuable Player

-IHNSW determines Highest Point Scorer and Best Goalkeeper.
+IHNSW determines Highest Point Scorer.

-Most Valuable player award and Best Goalkeeper: All clubs to nominate ONE MVP/best Goalie per grade from their team.
+Most Valuable player award and Best Goalkeeper: All clubs nominate ONE MVP/best Goalie per grade from their team.
 A list of nominees is then provided to clubs.
 Coaches from each team vote on the individuals below using a 3, 2, 1 system whereby the best player is awarded with 3 points, second best is 2 points, etc. You cannot vote for your own player.
 Your club can only vote in divisions where you have a team participating.
 Teams that do not return votes in their grade will make their player ineligible for the MVP or best goalie award.